Raid on Port Dover: Aftermath

 Brig Gen Winfield Scott presided over the Court of Enquiry against Lt Col John Campbell, after protest prompted the United States Army initiate an inquiry.

 Sinclair and several other American officers (particularly among the militia) were enraged by Campbell's actions.
-Campbell insisted, both at the time and subsequently in a note to the British Major General Phineas Riall, commanding the division on the Niagara Peninsula, that he personally ordered the destruction without any sanction from his superiors or the United States government, in retaliation for the burning of the American settlements of Havre de Grace (on Chesapeake Bay), Lewiston and Buffalo the previous year.
+Campbell insisted, both at the time and subsequently in a note to the British Major General Phineas Riall, commanding the division on the Niagara Peninsula, that he personally ordered the destruction without any sanction from his superiors or the United States government, in retaliation for the burning of the American settlements of Havre de Grace (on the Chesapeake Bay), Lewiston and Buffalo the previous year.

 The official notes of protest from Riall and complaints by Sinclair and other Americans prompted the United States Army to hold a Court of Enquiry, presided over by Brigadier General Winfield Scott, on 20 June.
 The court concluded that Campbell was justified in burning the mills and distilleries which might have been used to supply flour and spirits to the British forces, and that some adjacent buildings were unavoidably involved.
 However, Campbell was found to have made an error of judgement in destroying private houses and other buildings.
 No further disciplinary action was taken at the time, and Campbell was mortally wounded at the Battle of Chippawa on 5 July.

 British response

 Lieutenant General Sir George Prevost, the Governor General of the Canadas and commander in chief of the forces there, wrote on 2 June to Vice Admiral Sir Alexander Cochrane, commander of the North American Station of the Royal Navy, without noting that Campbell had not acted under orders:

-After the raid, George Prévost, the Governor General of the Canadas wrote to the commander of the Chesapeake campaign, Alexander Cochrane, advising him to inflict "a measure of retaliation which shall deter the enemy from a repetition of similar outrages."
+After the raid, George Prevost, the Governor General of the Canadas wrote to the commander of the Chesapeake campaign, Alexander Cochrane, advising him to inflict "a measure of retaliation which shall deter the enemy from a repetition of similar outrages."